Sertge/semi-senior-test/readme.md

 This service is called `likes` and allows users to like the properties queried on the `properties` services.
 This service is exposed on port 4001

-### 3. interface service

-This service is the interface for the frontend to work.
-It was not mandatory on the test request but it allows for an easier interaction with the backend services.
-This service is exposed on port 3000

 ## Setting up Env

 a `.env.example` file has been included on each microservice, this contains the names of the required environment constants for this service to work.